takahirom/inside-jetpack-compose-diagram/README.md

 # Inside Jetpack Compose diagram

-If you find any problem, please create issue.
+If you find any problems, please create an issue.

 ![diagram](./diagram.png)